 The Office for Dietary Supplements recommends that adult humans consume between 75-90mg per day.

-How to get it or take it?
+How to get vitamin C or take it?

 Getting your vitamin C through nutrition is always best, so look for foods like broccoli, spinach, strawberries (yum!), oranges and grapefruits, kiwi and tomatoes (Idea: Make a Vitamin C packed fruit salad!)